-In England and in Great Britain as a whole, the Stinking Chamomile is regarded as Vulnerable, as are several other arable weeds with substantial declines in population associated with modern farming practices, including recent herbicides.
-In Kent, there are many more records than would enable it to be treated as rare or scarce.
+In England and in Great Britain as a whole, the Stinking Chamomile is regarded as Vulnerable, as are several other

 Anthemis cotula has long been associated with arable activity in Kent.
-Seeds have been found with charred cereal grains in Roman pits at Smeeth dating from 80 to 200 A.D.13; also associated with a Romano-British corn drier in use during the late 2nd / third century A.D. at Swanscombe14 and at a second century A.D.
-Roman pit at Preston Farm, Shoreham15.
+Seeds have been found with charred cereal grains in Roman pits at Smeeth dating from 80 to 200 A.D.18; also associated with a Romano-British corn drier in use during the late 2nd / third century A.D. at Swanscombe19 and at a second century A.D.
+Roman pit at Preston Farm, Shoreham20.
 Archaeological features dating to the first century A.D. at Westhawk Farm, Ashford excavated in 1998-9 were associated with seeds of Anthemis cotula which has been suggested as a characteristic of more

-Romanised settlements of the time, perhaps associated with the use of asymmetrical ploughs, rather than the traditional native ard16.
-Late Roman and mediaeval contexts produced many Anthemis cotula seeds in the course of excavations around Northumberland Bottom, Southfleet for the HS1 rail route17.
+Romanised settlements of the time, perhaps associated with the use of asymmetrical ploughs, rather than the traditional native ard21.
+Late Roman and mediaeval contexts produced many Anthemis cotula seeds in the course of excavations around Northumberland Bottom, Southfleet for the HS1 rail route22.
 The species was not found in plant material at a Romano-British site at Park Farm South East, Ashford, but seed head fragments were present in a mediaeval gulley there, with cereal grains.
-Other Kent mediaeval finds include recovery of seed from a pit which may have held waste sievings from grain preparation at Eastchurch, probably from twelfth and thirteenth century agricultural activity18.
-An analogous find was made in an excavation at Boys Hall Road, Willesborough, where mediaeval features from the late twelfth / early thirteenth century were present, and the floor deposits of mediaeval buildings yielded charred cereal grain with arable weed seeds, Anthemis cotula being amongst the most abundant19.
+Other Kent mediaeval finds include recovery of seed from a pit which may have held waste sievings from grain preparation at Eastchurch, probably from twelfth and thirteenth century agricultural activity23.
+An analogous find was made in an excavation at Boys Hall Road, Willesborough, where mediaeval features from the late twelfth / early thirteenth century were present, and the floor deposits of mediaeval buildings yielded charred cereal grain with arable weed seeds, Anthemis cotula being amongst the most abundant24.